 - Many popular editors feature direct integration either with clang-format or their own formatting facilities. - A build target called make format is provided if the clang-format tool is installed.
-Running this command before committing code will ensure correct formatting. - This can be further simplified by installing the git hook provided in the directory /etc/git-hooks/.
+Running this command before committing code will ensure correct formatting. - This can be further simplified by installing the pre-commit git hooks.
 A hook is a script called by git before a certain action.
-In this case, it is a pre-commit hook which automatically runs clang-format in the background and offers to update the formatting of the code to be committed.
-It can be installed by calling once.

-./etc/git-hooks/install-hooks.sh
+This reprository uses the pre-commit framework to manage, update and run these hooks.
+The pre-commit framework can be activated by calling pre-commit install once.
+If the previous manual git hooks were installed, a -f should be appended to force replacement of the old hooks.